as/consulrun/README.md

 ## How do I use it?

--Download the repository
+- Download the repository
 	`go get github.com/as/consulrun/...`

--Replace the import paths
-	`"github.com/hashicorp/consul/testutil"`  -> `"github.com/as/consulrun/testutil"`
+- Replace the import paths `"github.com/hashicorp/consul/testutil"`  -> `"github.com/as/consulrun/testutil"`

 ## Is there anything I should know before using it?